princemoyo/princemoyo/README.md

 - 👋 Hi, I’m @princemoyo
-- 👀 I’m interested in business(risk, investments), backend and frontend staff and more tec
+- 👀 I’m interested in business(risk), backend and frontend staff and more tec
-- 🌱 I’m currently learning frontend staff
-- 💞️ I’m looking to collaborate on business, backend(django)
+- 🌱 Think about this, if life hands you lemons most people would probably make lemonade and forget to grow more lemons
 - 📫 How to reach me ...
+Maybe we weren't meant to be

 <!---
 princemoyo/princemoyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.